meowosaurus/aa-simplewiki/README.md

 2.)
 Make sure it's under the root folder `aa-dev`, not under `myauth`

 3.)
 Change directory into `aa-dev` aand run `pip install -e aa-simplewiki`

+**Important**: If you are getting an error saying that `simplewiki` is not installed after running `pip install -e aa-simplewiki`, delete the `setup.py` file in the aa-simplewiki root directory and try again.

 4.)
 Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`